The Midnight Special (TV series): History

 The pilot for the series aired on August 19, 1972.
 It was presented as a 90-minute special encouraging young people to vote in the upcoming Presidential election.
-Several months later, on February 2, 1973, it premiered as a weekly series.
+Nielsen ratings for the premiere episode were a success, with 4.4%, or approximately 5 million television sets "tuned in", and 32% of those watching TV during that time period were watching The Midnight Special.
+Several months later, on February 3, 1973, it premiered as a weekly series.
+Initially, it was scheduled to run 26 consecutive weeks.
 Within eight months of its premiere, The Midnight Special had proven that programming in the later time period was viable, and NBC would expand its programming in the time slot to five days a week with the addition of the talk show Tomorrow, hosted by Tom Snyder, the other four nights.

-The Midnight Special's original time slot was from 1:00–2:30 a.m. in the Eastern and Pacific time zones (Midnight to 1:30 a.m.
+The Midnight Special's original time slot was on Saturdays from 1:00 to 2:30 a.m. in the Eastern and Pacific time zones (Midnight to 1:30 a.m.
 Central and Mountain).
 When The Tonight Show's run time was shortened from ninety to sixty minutes in September 1980, The Midnight Special was moved to 12:30 a.m.
 (ET/PT)/11:30 p.m.
 (CT/MT), maintaining its 90-minute run time.

 In 1978, at the height of the disco craze, the set was changed to resemble a disco nightclub complete with a platform dance floor.
 Wolfman Jack stood behind an elevated DJ booth.
 By fall 1979, as the genre's popularity waned, the disco set was replaced.
+The show was canceled in March 1981 and remained on air in reruns until May 1981.